Moving to London

 Time to become a small fish in a big lake.

-Glasgow has been my home from the day I was born.
-Anytime I would speak to people curious about my city, I would say what my parents have always told me, "Glasgow was the second city of the empire".
+Glasgow has been my home from the day I was born, its a nice balance of being a city and suburbs that is surrounded by easy-to-reach countryside.
+Anytime I would speak to people curious about visiting Glasgow, I would say a common phrase we Glaswegians recite; "Glasgow was the second city of the British Empire".
+With a rich history of industry, architecture and Scottish culture.

-No prizes for guessing what the first city of the empire was.
-After three years working as a graduate in Glasgow, I was getting frustrated with my job and the progress I was making.
-I learned a lot from my colleagues professionally but the most important thing was, not wanting to get too comfortable in a "secure" job.
+The first city of the empire was of course London (no prizes for guessing that).
+So after three years working as a graduate in Glasgow I have decided to have a change of scenery.
+This in part was driven by my frustration in my job that was no longer stimulating me.
+I could have easily stayed there but the most important thing was, not wanting to get too comfortable in a "secure" job.

-Glasgow has plenty of jobs, however I got an invitation through reddit for this new platform called Hired.com.
+Glasgow has plenty of jobs, however I got an invitation through Reddit for this new job platform called Hired.com.
 I was expecting them to show other jobs in Glasgow or Edinburgh, but the platform only had job listings for the US or London.
-This was enough to pique my interest.
+This was enough to pique my interest, so I setup a profile.

-The interview and culture was completely different to anything I had experienced before.
-A few days later when I was back home I got the job offer.
-I accepted it and now the fear of the unknown was starting to kick in; "what stuff do I need to take with me?", "I need to find a flat within two weeks!", "what happens if I lose my job down there and I am stuck in London?".
+Thankfully when I turned up at the place my fears were allayed.
+The staff were very welcoming and the interview was completely different to anything I had experienced before.
+A few days later when I was back home I got a job offer from MOO.
+Comparing it with some other offers I decided to go with them.
+Once I sent my formal acceptance the fear of the unknown started to kick in; "what stuff do I need to take with me?", "I need to find a flat within two weeks!", "what happens if I lose my job down there and I am stuck in London?".

 My previous experiences of London had always been frantic, with crowded public transport and crowded noisy places.
 Which had always stressed me out as a kid, especially the time someone tried to pickpocket me on the subway.

-Those memories were quickly replaced with excitement.
-I got a call from one of my friends who started the same graduate scheme as me.
+Those negative thoughts were quickly replaced with excitement and logistical problem solving.
+I got a call from one of my friends Chris, who started the same BT graduate scheme as me.
 He had also got a job offer in London (talk about coincidence!).
-It wasn't long till we were sitting in the back of a letting agent's car, zipping around parts of London looking for a flat to rent.
+After a few weeks, we found ourselves sitting in the back of Foxton's letting agent's car, zipping around parts of London looking for a flat to rent.

 Mindful of the commute, we managed to get a flat within walking distance of my new job.
 The area is called London Fields in Hackney and is very cool.
-Hipsters aren't my concern, a nice morning commute is my main priority.
-My cousin also lives around the corner which is re-assuring.
+Being surrounded by cool Hipsters wasn't my concern.
+Having a nice morning commute and being near some greenery like I was used to were the priorities.
+A bonus was that some relatives were close by if I was stuck or at a loose end.

-One week to go and I have already started to sell or store stuff I don't need.
+Flat sorted, the time is quickly flying since handing in my notice at BT.
+With one week to go I have already started to sell or store stuff I don't need.
 Now the fear and excitement are at equal amounts.
-Logistically the plan is to fill my car to the brim with everything I need and drive it down to my aunt's house.
-The hard part will be getting my keys after my first day at work and unloading everything out.
+Logistically the plan is to fill my car to the brim with everything I need and drive it down to London, but I am not sure where I can park it.
+Also the keys for the new flat won't be released until after my first day at work.
+So I have some things to juggle but should be manageable.

-Time to get out of my comfort zone Glasgow!
+Time to get out of my comfort zone!